 - Kotlin is interchangeable with Java, irrespective of the difference between Java vs Kotlin.
 We can call Kotlin code in Java and Java code in Kotlin.
 So we can have both Java vs Kotlin classes side by side in a project and compile without any issues.
 After compilation, we could not find which class was written in Java or Kotlin.

 |The Basis Of Comparison||Java||Kotlin|

 |Null Safe||In Java, NullPointerExceptions cause huge frustration for developers.
 It allows users to assign null to any variables, but while accessing an object reference having a null value raises a null pointer exception which the user needs to handle.||In Kotlin, By default, all types of variables are non-nullable (i.e., we can’t assign null values to any type of variables/objects).
 If we try to assign or return null values, the Kotlin code will fail during compile time.
 If we want a variable to have a null value, we can declare it as follows:

 value num: Int? = null

-Finally, its an overview of comparison Between Java vs Kotlin.
-I hope you will have a better understanding of these Java vs Kotlin languages after reading this Java vs Kotlin article.
-In my view, we can proceed with Kotlin for Android application development without worrying about the compilation time even though Java has few advantages over Kotlin.
+Finally, it’s an overview of the comparison Between Java vs Kotlin.
+I hope you will better understand these Java vs Kotlin languages after reading this Java vs Kotlin article.
+In my view, we can proceed with Kotlin for Android application development without worrying about the compilation time, even though Java has few advantages over Kotlin.

-This has been a useful guide to Differences Between Java vs Kotlin here we have discussed their Meaning, Head to Head comparison, Key difference, and Conclusion.
+This has been a useful guide to Differences Between Java vs Kotlin.
+We have discussed their Meaning, Head to Head Comparison, Key differences, and Conclusion.
 You may also look at the following article to learn more –